patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

 We got to looking for Nakasendō trail signs.
 There were enough of them to make navigation pretty easy.
-GPS isn't great in terms of telling you where the trail is (rather, the maps we had).
+GPS isn't great in terms of telling you where the trail is (or our map data anyway).

 There was a horde of fast walking older Japanese people.
 They meant business.
 We were slightly faster than them, but whenever I stopped to take pictures, they